oskarth/experiments.oskarth.com/content/unix01.md

     wait();
     wait();

-We create an array of two integers, which is where we will track of our file descriptors.
-We then use the system call pipe, which creates a pipe between two file descriptors and and puts these in p, where p[0] is for reading and p[1] is for writing.
+We create an array of two integers, which is where we will keep track of our file descriptors.
+We then use the system call pipe, which creates a pipe between two file descriptors and and puts these in p, where p[0] is for reading and p\[1] is for writing.
 After that, we create two child processes - one for the left process and one for the right one.
 These are the two if-blocks that check if fork returns 0, which it does in the child processes.

 In the left process we close STDOUT.
 Then we use another system call *dup* that duplicates a file descriptor.
 What this means is that we can refer to the same